bioexcel/qmmm_bpg/docs/overview/overview.rst

 ------------

-CP2K offers a range of MD ensembles which are listed here: https://manual.cp2k.org/trunk/CP2K_INPUT/MOTION/MD.html#ENSEMBLE
+CP2K offers a range of MD integrators for sampling different ensembles which are listed here: https://manual.cp2k.org/trunk/CP2K_INPUT/MOTION/MD.html#ENSEMBLE

 Common ones are the NVT and NPT_I (iosbaric) ensemble.
-For an NVT ensemble you will need to add information about the thermostat in the &THERMOSTAT section within the MD section, and the NPT_I ensemble will need both and THERMOSTAT and BARASTAT section as shown below.
+For an NVT ensemble you will need to add information about the thermostat in the &THERMOSTAT section within the MD section, while the NPT_I ensemble will need both and THERMOSTAT and BARASTAT section as shown below.

 .. code-block:: none